This post contains affiliate links. Read my disclosure policy here.

 - Heat a Large Non-Stick Pan over medium heat.
 Now add the oil, and when it's hot, add the cubed tofu (don't pour in the marinade).
 Cook until browned and slightly crispy on all sides, stirring occasionally.
 It should take about 7-9 minutes.
 Lower the heat if needed to prevent burning.
 Remove from heat and place in a bowl.
 Wipe out the pan.

-- In a large bowl, whisk the soy milk, cornstarch, nutritional yeast, lemon, vinegar, miso paste, black pepper, 1/2 teaspoon black salt, and 1 tablespoon of oil until smooth.
+- In a large bowl, whisk the soy milk, liquid smoke, cornstarch, nutritional yeast, lemon, vinegar, miso paste, black pepper, 1/2 teaspoon black salt, and 1 tablespoon of oil until smooth.
 Set aside.

 - Cook the pasta in a large pot of salted boiling water until just shy of al dente (according to package instructions).